 7 – Garlic

-In some cases, just having these aromatic plants in the right spots can be enough to keep out the ants.
-For a more direct approach, you can use the leaves of your indoor plants for spot pest control away from the plants themselves.
+In some cases, having these aromatic plants in the right spots can be enough to keep out the ants.

-Take a few leaves or flowers, crush them in your fingers to release their scented oils, and put them where you see ants coming in.
-For garlic, just crush up a clove.
+For a more hands-on approach, grab a few leaves, crush them in your fingers to release the scented oils, and put them where you see ants swarming.

-For tips on growing your own herbs, check out my post about growing herbs and veggies indoors.
+For tips on growing your herbs, check out my post about growing herbs and veggies indoors.

 Plants That Attract Ants